A Multi-Million-Dollar Payday, at the Carwash

 The Bronx Zoo's Loneliest Elephant

 Animal welfare advocates say it's inhumane to keep a highly intelligent, social animal alone.
+The zoo thinks she's fine where she is.

 Is Briana Waters a Terrorist?